 Read More From Owlcation

-Ultimately, the role of women Heart of Darkness and Things Fall Apart varies greatly, not just from book to book, but from character to character.
-The juxtaposition of women both as Gods to be revered, and as symbols of weakness in Things Fall Apart, show that the role of women in this text was multi-faceted.
-The final chapter of Heart of Darkness, show how little both the characters and authors of the early twentieth century, thought of women’s role in society and their level of intellect.
-The female characters are very different in both texts, and are a representation of not just the individual attitudes of the authors, but also in the changing of society in the half century between the two books’ publications.
-As women were finally being recognised as influential in the real world, so two are the female characters of Things Fall Apart, whose role is far more important than the women of Heart of Darkness.
+Ultimately, the role of women in Heart of Darkness and Things Fall Apart varies greatly, not just from book to book, but from character to character.
+The juxtaposition of women both as Gods to be revered, and as symbols of weakness in Things Fall Apart show that the role of women in this text was multi-faceted.
+The final chapter of Heart of Darkness shows how little both the characters and authors of the early twentieth century, thought of women’s role in society and their level of intellect.
+The female characters are very different in both texts, and are a representation of not just the individual attitudes of the authors but also the changing of society in the half-century between the two books’ publications.
+As women were finally being recognised as influential in the real world, so too are the female characters of Things Fall Apart, whose role is far more important than the women of Heart of Darkness.
 Although still hampered by the patriarchal society in which they live, women in Things Fall Apart can speak for themselves, whereas women in Heart of Darkness are voiceless.
 The place of female agency is indeed found in the “heart of an immense darkness”, but not through Joseph Conrad, but instead through Achebe and Things Fall Apart.

 © 2018 Paul Barrett